spencertipping/bipolar/part2.md

 **Note:** I suspect some of my dosages are above what's necessary.
 I've gotten great results, but I haven't tuned any of this for efficiency yet and it's a bit of a work in progress.
 If you know of things I should improve, please let me know.

+**Also note:** I really don't understand how riboflavin and methylation are related.
+It was in an article somewhere and I noticed that I can take less methylfolate when I take riboflavin too, but otherwise I don't get how it works.

 I also usually eat eggs and fish for breakfast, usually four eggs and 4-6oz of tuna or salmon.
-The choline isn't a problem, although eggs and fish keep me awake and I can't supplement alpha-GPC, citicholine, or ALA without getting really depressed.
+Dietary choline isn't a problem, although eggs and fish keep me awake if I eat them at night and I can't supplement alpha-GPC, citicholine, or ALA without getting really depressed.

 I still have minor mood and energy cycling throughout the year, but nothing like before.
 Sometimes I'll try to course-correct; here are some of the options I'll use (usually a subset, not all of them):